patrickisgreat/gabler-youngston/src/pages/team/team-michael-marvin.md

   Michael invests a lot of thought into the wellbeing of Gabler Youngston’s clients, thinking of good design as conducive to health and life.
-That means providing the best lighting solution for the occupants of the space and its’ usage.
+That means providing the best lighting solution for the occupants of the space and its usage.
 If spaces have truly thoughtful lighting, the people working, living, or visiting in the spaces are more productive, feel better, and want to stay there, which synergizes with every client’s goals.